kh4sh3i/FFUF-Tricks/README.md

 ## Fuff with all domain

 This is a common problem for beginners that they don’t know how to use fuff in all of their collected subdomains as fuff has no default option for list of domains like dirsearch.
-So here is something for you which I found in https://twitter.com/0xJin tweet.

 ```
 cat live.txt | xargs -I@ sh -c 'ffuf -w wordlists.txt -u @/FUZZ -mc 200'